SoftwareAG/sagdevops-templates/templates/sag-apama-correlator/README.md

 # Apama Correlator

-This template can install Apama, create an Apama correlator instance and deploy a simple Apama application.
+The current template provisions an Apama installation, creates an Apama correlator instance and deploys a simple Apama application.

-This is a reference template that comprehensively demonstrates all possible correlator configuration that can be applied using a composite template.
-It exists for informational purposes only; it is not a well-rounded sample application that you should build upon.
+This template demonstrates in detail all possible Apama correlator configurations that can be applied using a product template.
+Use this template as a reference when provisioning Apama correlator instances.

 ## Requirements